 Verifying the legitimacy of a broker is an essential step.
-No one would want to deal with a dishonest broker who would block cash-outs or, worse, disappear with your money.
-Consequently, to open an account with a reliable broker, precautions are necessary.
-Here is a checklist of points to verify to ensure the reliability of a broker and to guarantee an impeccable customer experience.
+Who wants to deal with a dishonest broker who blocks withdrawals or, worse, runs off with your money?
+Consequently, if you're planning to open an account with a reliable broker, you need to take certain precautions.
+Here is a checklist of points to verify to ensure the reliability of a broker and to guarantee you have the best possible customer experience.

 1. Regulation